-One of the most contentious issues in a South Carolina divorce is alimony.
+Alimony is one of the most contentious issues in a South Carolina divorce.
 Your best resource is a South Carolina divorce attorney that is familiar with the Family Court judges in your area and can advise you on what to expect if you let a judge decide how much and for how long you will pay spousal support to your ex spouse.
 This page is about spousal support after a South Carolina divorce, including when courts order alimony, how the amount of spousal support is set in South Carolina, and how and when South Carolina courts stop alimony once it's awarded.

 When Does the Court Order Alimony

-Alimony is also sometimes called spousal support.
+Alimony is also sometimes called spousal support although there may be a difference but for the purposes of this article they are used interchangeably.
 It's designed to provide the lower-income spouse with money for living expenses over and above the money provided by child support.
 Spousal support is different from child support.
 Where child support is a simple mathematical calculation using guidelines published by South Carolina, spousal support is very much in the discretion of the judge.

 It's rare to see permanent spousal support ordered in a marriage of less than 10 years or so, and also rare to see it awarded in cases where the incomes of the two spouses are more or less equivalent.
 To state it the other way, alimony is usually reserved for situations where one spouse has been economically dependent on the other for most of a lengthy marriage.
 However, there have been cases of spousal support being awarded in a marriage as short as seven years when the breadwinner was at fault in the break up of the marriage.